luikyv/go-oidc/README.md

 	panic(err)
 }

-// Instantiate the manager with all clients and sessions being saved in memory. openidProvider := goidcp.New(
+// Instantiate the OpenID provider with all clients and sessions being saved in memory. op := provider.New(
     "http://localhost",
     jwks,
 )

-openidProvider.Run(":80")
+op.Run(":80")
 ```

 You can then check the default configurations by accessing http://localhost/.well-known/openid-configuration.